hashkat/hashkat/docs/keywords.md

 ##H

 ####hashkat
 The 'hashkat' directory contains all the filess and directories necessary to run #k@.
-The 'hashkat' command runs the simulation.

-####hashkat_pre.py
-Command that prepares the desired configuration for network simulation prior to running #k@ using the implementations inputted into 'INFILE.yaml'.

 ####hashtag
 Used in tweets, and marked by the # symbol, to classify messages by keyword or topic.